Updated September 2019

 There is currently no comprehensive medical marijuana policy in North Carolina.

-North Carolina did sign a “CBD only” bill, House Bill 1220, into law on July 3, 2014.
-Like most other cannabidiol laws, it gives only intractable epilepsy patients access to the extracts.
-The bill further states that the CBD oil must contain at least 5% cannabidiol (CBD) and less than 0.9% tetrahydrocannabinol (THC).
-The bill does not contain any provisions to produce or distribute the cannabis oil within the state.
+North Carolina did sign a low-THC medical cannabis bill, House Bill 1220, into law on July 3, 2014.
+Like most other restrictive medical cannabis laws, it gives only intractable epilepsy patients access to the extracts.
+The bill further states that cannabis oil must contain less than 0.9% tetrahydrocannabinol (THC).
+The bill does not contain any provisions to produce or distribute cannabis oil within the state.

 The state legislature has introduced multiple medical marijuana bills, none have gained significant traction or been signed into law.
-The most recent medical marijuana bill in North Carolina, House Bill 983, was introduced in April 2016, but the legislative session ended with the bill remaining in the Committee on Health.
+The most recent medical marijuana bill in North Carolina, House Bill 401, was introduced in March 2019, but it has yet to make it through committee.

 CBD from Hemp Oil in North Carolina